-This is the Viewtron IP camera NVR with AI software that the camera is recording to and where all of the setup in the video takes place.
+This is the Viewtron IP camera NVR that the camera is recording to and where all of the setup in the video takes place.
+Please note that in order to perform facial recognition, you must use one of these Viewtron NVRs with a Viewtron AI camera.
+This is because the face match database is located on the NVR, so that is where the face detection software does it’s processing.

 Some important points to consider when installing a facial detection / face recognition camera.